Salon du Vintage poster (left) – Facebook: Vintage Fair (right)

 But actually, what is vintage?
 The word finds its origins in the world of spirits and indicates that a product is more than twenty years old.
 Today the term (which itself has been recycled!) has invaded the world of clothing and decorative objects.
 Thrift stores and decoration stores focus on hunting, hunting and selecting rare, even exceptional pieces.
 A real sport!

-There are around twenty shops dedicated to the genre in the Marais.
-And Le Marais Mood recently dedicated a podcast on this phenomenon.
+There are about twenty boutiques dedicated to the genre in the Marais.
+And Le Marais Mood recently devoted a podcast on this phenomenon.

 Vintage today represents an ecological bias.
 Because the consumption of second-hand clothing considerably reduces CO2 emissions, as well as the consumption of fertilizers and pesticides used in the production of plants used for the manufacture of new clothing.
 Not to mention the saving of billions of liters of water allowed.